 • A research proposal/description of your approach to the above project (max one page excluding references)

-• Detailed CV, including personal contact information and list of publications
+• Detailed CV, including personal contact information

 • Copies of diplomas, Bachelor as well as Master’s degree, including transcript of notes/grades

 • Relevant publications- please attach one pdf-file for each publication, a possible co-author statement must be a part of this pdf-file

 • At least two signed reference letters.
 Should your referees wish to send their letters directly to us, please have them use e-mail: mentioning your name and the title of the position in the subject line.
 And please note that these also need to reach us before deadline.

 Further information about the PhD-study can be found at the homepage of the University.